r-three/git-theta/README.md

 4. Git-Theta compares the metadata for the current parameter group with its previous value.
 If the metadata doesn't match, the parameter is serialized and then saved using Git LFS.
 The Git LFS metadata is recorded in the metadata file.
 5. The metadata is written to the staging area.

 Thus, Git itself only tracks the model metadata; actual values are stored efficiently Git LFS.
-Additionaly, by checking for matching metadata, only changed parameters are stored.
+Additionally, by checking for matching metadata, only changed parameters are stored.

 When a model checkpoint is **smudged** (`git checkout`):